Trump says to check Facebook block of White House social media chief

 Scavino posted a screen shot late on Monday of a message from Facebook saying he was temporarily blocked from making public comments because some of his comments had been reported as spam.

-Facebook said the issue was an “unintended consequence” of the platform’s policy on scam, adding, it has been in touch with Scavino and has apologized to him.
+Facebook said the issue was an “unintended consequence” of the platform’s policy on spam, adding, it has been in touch with Scavino and has apologised to him.

 Explaining the error, Facebook said it caps the amount of identical, repetitive activity coming from one account in a short period of time as to stop automated bots.